-I’ve been using the ‘Sigg Hot and Cold One Accent’ since the beginning of the year.
-It’s been hiking with me numerous times in the UK.
-And it came travelling with me on my last trip to Iceland.
-In fact, the Sigg was one of my most used items on my trip.
+Before you buy a Sigg Hot and Cold why not read my review first?
+I’ve been using the ‘Sigg Hot and Cold One Accent’ flask since 2017.
+It’s been with me on numerous hiking and camping trips in the UK.
+And it came travelling with me on my summer trip to Iceland.
+In fact, the Sigg bottle was one of my most used items on my trip.

-Although I visited Iceland in the summer months, it was fantastic to have my Sigg Hot and Cold with me.
+Although I visited Iceland in the summer months, it was fantastic to have my Sigg Hot and Cold flask with me.
 I drove around the Ring Road in a campervan.
 The nights were cold so it was great to have a hot drink to warm me up.
 Normally around 7 pm I would boil some water and make my drink.
 All ready for snuggling up in my sleeping bag with a cup of tea and some chocolate of course!

-So here’s my review on the ‘Sigg Hot and Cold’
+So here’s my review on the ‘Sigg Hot and Cold One’ bottle.

 Sigg Hot and COld One flask – the features